ChrisEssery/group-project/Portfolio/UX_Design.md

 Bob's expectations are as follows:

-   * He expects the application will be easy to use.
-   * He wants the interface to bright, bold and easy to see.
-   * He wants to be challenged by the games.
-   * He wants to compete against other players.
+   *"I expect the application will be easy to use.
+I want the interface to bright, bold and easy to see.
+I also want to be challenged by the games and compete against other players."*

 ### Special Requirements